-Capital management represents a fundamental risk management process at DB Colombo as effective management of the capital base ensures the overall financial stability of the firm through a forward-looking adequacy assessment which provides protection to absorb the potential impacts of material unforeseen and potentially adverse events on DB Colombo's operations and its overall financial profile.
+Capital management represents a fundamental risk management process at DB Colombo.
+An effective management of the capital base ensures the overall financial stability of the bank through a forward-looking adequacy assessment, which provides protection to absorb the potential impacts of material unforeseen and potentially adverse events on DB Colombo's operations and its overall financial profile.
 DB Colombo focuses on long-term stability, positioning itself to build and invest in market-leading businesses, even in a highly stressed environment.

-DB Colombo's capital plan is an integral part of the overall strategic plan which also contains the liquidity, funding plan and the risk and capital demand plan.
-The overall strategic plan translates individual business lines strategies and strategic decisions (which clients should be served with which products in which regions?) into financial results.
-The strategic plan is based on assumptions regarding the future development of the banking market and revenue pools, expected client behaviours and needs and DB Colombo's relative strengths and capabilities to serve the clients in a competitive environment.
-The strategic plan is developed annually with a 5 year planning horizon and holds detailed P&L and balance sheet information.
+DB Colombo's capital plan is an integral part of the overall strategic plan, which also contains the liquidity, funding plan and the risk and capital demand plan.
+The overall strategic plan translates individual business lines strategies and strategic decisions into financial results.
+The strategic plan is based on assumptions regarding the future development of the banking industry and revenue pools, expected client behaviors and needs and DB Colombo's relative strengths and capabilities to serve the clients in a competitive environment.
+The strategic plan is developed annually with five-year planning horizon and holds detailed profit and loss and balance sheet information.

-The Branch Management Board (BmB) defines the local Business and Risk Strategy (BRS), including the Risk Appetite, that are aligned to DB Colombo strategic plans as well as are in line with local regulatory requirements.
+The Branch Management Board (BMB) defines the local Business and Risk Strategy (BRS), including the risk appetite, that are aligned to DB Colombo strategic plans as well as are in line with local regulatory requirements.
 The BRS articulates strategies by business units and risk types as well as any IT or infrastructure investment required to support business strategies.
-These reflect discussed strategic priorities, strategic initiatives and organisational structural changes (infrastructure capacities, human resources and outsourced activities, etc) that are necessary to achieve the objectives and ensure compliance with current and upcoming regulatory requirements.
+These reflect strategic priorities, strategic initiatives, and organizational structural changes (infrastructure capacities, human resources, and outsourced activities, etc.) that are necessary to achieve the objectives and ensure compliance with current and upcoming regulatory requirements.